hssmalo/steampunkfantasy/cheatsheet.md

 \pagebreak

-Terrain
+For movement and line of sight, se table below:
 --------              -----------------------------------------------------------------------------------------------------------------------------
 Clear                 No modifiers
-Mountains             2 movement points up, 1 down.
-2 hight level, level 2 blocking terrain.
-Hills                 2 movement points up, 1 down.
-1 hight level, level 1 blocking terrain.
-Forest                2 movement points to enter for vehicles, 1 for all other things.
+Mountains             tracked and wheeled: cannot enter Hills                 Level 1 blocking terrain
+Forest                walks: enter freely, tracked and wheeled: enter at 2+
                       Level 0 blocking terrain
 Burned Forrest        Level 0 blocking terrain
-Ruins	              1 movement points to enter.
-Does not block line of sight Rough                 1 movement points to enter.
-Does not block line of sight Sand Dunes            2 movement point to enter.
-Level 0 blocking terrain *Advanced* *terrain*
+Ruins	              Does not block line of sight
+Rough                 Does not block line of sight Sand Dunes            ELevel 0 blocking terrain *Advanced* *terrain*
-Swamp                 1 movement point to enter for medium and smaller,
+Swamp                 medium and smaller enter and exit freely.
+                      large and huge: enter at 2+
+                      Units with track or wheel in description may get stuck,
+                      exit: 3+
-                      +1/+2 movement points to enter for large/huge size Units with track or wheel in description may get stuck, at 1 or 2 on a d6, the unit cannot move this movement step, regardless of order Does not block line of sight Building              2 movement points to enter for infantry, any other type cannot enter without a special rule Level 0 blocking terrain.
+                      Does not block line of sight Building              Infantry enter freely
+                      any other type cannot enter without a special rule.
+Level 0 blocking terrain.
-Road                  If moving from a road to another hex with road, movement always cost 1.
+Road                  If moving from a road to another hex with road, movement is always freely.
 Smoke                 Blocks line of sight
-                      Removed in aftermath. (place two smoke markers, remove 1 in each aftermath) River                 +1 movement point to enter
+                      Removed in aftermath. (place two smoke markers, remove 1 in each aftermath) River                 ???
 Water                 1 movement point to enter for ships, floating or flying
                       (and can only be entered while flying).
 Cannot be entered by any other way.
 --------              -----------------------------------------------------------------------------------------------------------------------------

+\pagebreak

                           to hit, to be hit  special
 ------------------------ ------- ---------- ---------------------